SkynetLabs/skynet-docs/source/v4/includes/_mysky.md

 <aside class="success">
-If the skapp domain matches the requestor domain (e.g. the `skappDomain` is "app.hns" and your skapp is located at "app.hns") permission will be granted automatically, by default.
+If the skapp domain matches the requestor domain (e.g. the `skappDomain` is "app.hns" and your skapp is located at "app.hns") full permissions will be granted automatically, by default.
 </aside>

 ### Additional Options